Joao4569/farm_fresh/README.md

 ### Order Model

-This model contains all the neccessary data needed for a customers order, including their delivery information and order totals.
+This model contains all the necessary data needed for a customers order, including their delivery information and order totals.

 ### Order Line Item Model